ai-cfia/dev-rel-docs/README.md

 # Dev-Rel-Docs

 Welcome to the Developer Related Docs repository!

 This repository serves as a knowledge base containing essential resources, guides, and best practices for developers closely associated with our projects.

+ajouter nom et description au readMe (markdown spepare avec link dans readme)

 ---